Maya-Souza/travel_youtubers_and_tourism/README.md

 2. **Location extraction**: I needed to find a way to identify the places mentioned in each video.
 Since the API doesn't give me access to closed captions/subtitles, I decided to extract the location from the titles, descriptions and tags by using Entity Recognition through the LocationTagger pyhton library.
 This technique presented some challenges because it wasn't 100% precise in recognizing places for my purposes (for example, if in the text input the words 'four' or 'samsung' were present, it assumed they were refering to cities).
 Also, not all the videos actually mention the place in writing, so, inevitably, I had some missing information.

-3. **Further analysis and conclusions**: Having all the data needed I could finally check if there was any correlation between these travel channels and interest in the places mentioned.
+3. **Further analysis and considerations**: Having all the data needed I could finally check if there was any correlation between these travel channels and interest in the places mentioned.
 Naturally, for this project I can only talk about correlation and not causation because, as I mentioned before, the sample is very small and interest for a certain place is multifactorial, therefore it's impossible to talk about causation in this context.

+4. **Final conclusions**: Section in which I'll summarize all the insights and try to answer the original question: is there any correlation at all?

 ## Step by step process
 <img src= "https://user-images.githubusercontent.com/109185207/207512278-a5912e24-7c67-44a0-b3a7-cda1a5f7bf18.jpg" width="800" height="350">